 - New Visits % are the number of first-time visits on the site.

 - Page Views are the number of displayed pages on the site.

 - Time Spent is the average time spent on the site by a visitor on your website.

 - Visits is the number of visits to your website.

-- Goals Completed lists goals that were configured in the Google Analytics interface.
+- Goals Completed lists goals that have been configured in the Google Analytics interface.
 Select which completed goals you want the graphs to display.

-- Events lists available events, for example, downloads, form postings and so on.
-Select which events you want the graphs to display.
+- Events lists available events, for example, downloads, form postings etc. Select which events you want the graphs to display.